GOTOSoT/.github/profile/README.md

 A GOTODOCO global initiative to create a simple, consistent, and standard approach to DOCO, content, and information.

 ## Core Improvement Areas
-- Context and Source
+- Context
 - Structures
 - Use Case
+- Source Control
 - Engagement
 - Transformation

-## Core Focus Areas
+## Focus Areas
 ### Context
 - Terminology
 - Dictionaries